 It happens so often.
 You are traveling on vacation in a foreign country, walking down the street or sitting at a cafe and you spy the beautiful face of a dog or cat looking scared and hungry.
 It can be an abandoned kitten or a dog that somehow manages to stay alive while living on the street.
 You cannot help wanting to rescue it, change its life, take it home and love and care for it.
 But think to yourself, is it really wise to rescue a street dog or cat while on vacation and bring it home?

-No one can blame you for how you feel, but the important thing to know is how you can accomplish bringing this soul, that has stolen your heart, home safely and within current laws on pet import to avoid quarantine or refusal at customs and what you should do to prepare them for export.
+No one can blame you for how you feel, but one important thing to know is how easy it will be to bring this soul who has stolen your heart home safely and within current laws on pet import to avoid quarantine or refusal at customs and what you should do to prepare them for export.